How to get a taxi in Rome: A First-Timer’s Guide

 taxi-rome-airport

-Another important point to consider is that the last train departing from Fiumicino station to Rome Termini in the evening is around 11:20 pm ( from Ciampino train station it is even earlier, at 10:40 pm).
-This means that if you land late in the evening you may find a long queue to grab a taxi.
-We suggest to book a transfer in advance.
+Another important point to consider is that the last train departing from Fiumicino station to Rome Termini in the evening is around 11:20 pm (from Ciampino train station it is even earlier, at 10:40 pm).
+Fortunately taxi services operate all 24 hours, but this means that if you land late in the evening you may find a long queue to grab a taxi.
+We suggest you book a transfer in advance.

 Equally, if you are for leaving the city from Termini station to the main airports, the last train leaves at 10:35 pm.

-How much it costs to take a taxi in Rome
+How much does it cost to take a Taxi in Rome?

 FIXED FEE